Find out everything you need to know to create a workstation that will inspire creativity and productivity in any space — big or small.

 Let there be light

 Good lighting is essential to productivity.
-Not only does it make it possible to see your work, it also happens to have a major influence on the overall ambiance of your workspace.
+Not only does it make it possible to see your work, it also happens to have a major influence on the overall ambience of your workspace.

 If you can, position your home office in a room filled with natural light.
 Warming rays from the sun will boost your mood and provide an engaging view.
 If it’s just not possible to take advantage of natural light, that’s ok.
 Ample artificial light in warm tones will suffice.